GoldenStarCode/test/README.rst

 Note: The figure is drawn by *draw_landmarks_trajectory* function of this package.

-5.3. `The minimum distance of a point/set of points from a line segment.`
+5.3.
+The minimum distance of a point/set of points from a line segment
 #########################################################################

-Usage: See [iii]_
+Usage: See [iii]_.

 Examples: